-Selective licensing has been introduced in a pilot area in the eastern area of Anglesey to improve housing conditions and management standards in the private rented sector.
+Selective licensing has been introduced to improve housing conditions and management standards in the private rented sector.
 This policy aims to ensure that the Council effectively:

-- Implements the selective licensing scheme, ensuring that all licensing functions are carried out in accordance with the provisions of the Housing Act; - Monitors and enforces any licences granted during the selective licensing scheme: - Ensures any future proposals for introducing licensing designations are given due consideration in accordance with the statutory requirements; - Implements and delivers existing and future schemes in cohesion with other related strategies and initiatives: particularly those in place to tackle issues of empty properties, fly-tipping and anti-social behaviour.
+- Implements the selective licensing scheme, ensuring that all licensing functions are carried out in accordance with the provisions of the Housing Act; - Monitors and enforces any licences granted during the selective licensing scheme; - Ensures any future proposals for introducing licensing designations are given due consideration in accordance with the statutory requirements; - Implements and delivers existing and future schemes in cohesion with other related strategies and initiatives: particularly those in place to tackle issues of empty properties, fly-tipping and anti-social behaviour.